Can you name one of the first signs of aging?

 Promising research in collaboration with our Scintillon Institute scientists reveals a new treatment advance is in sight.
 This treatment will use cell transplantation, comprising of stem cells, to restore retinal ganglion cells, whose irreversible loss causes blindness.
 Our scientists and industry collaborators are prepared to bring this treatment to the U.S. and extend our groundbreaking research to cultivate innovative prevention strategies and construct novel drugs, turning retinal degeneration into a preventable, treatable, even curable disease!

-To carry out our plan for the Eye Center at Scintillon, the scientists at Scintillon ask for your donation to reach our campaign goal of raising $350,000 for equipment that provides detailed imaging and automated screening.
+To carry out our plan for the Eye Disease Research Center at Scintillon, the scientists at Scintillon ask for your donation to reach our campaign goal of raising $350,000 for equipment that provides detailed imaging and automated screening.

 You can learn to live with eye degeneration but you don’t have to accept it.
 Please give today.